-If the code doesn't work, begin the troubleshooting process by:
+If the code doesn't work, begin the troubleshooting process with these two steps:

-- Checking to see if there are any error messages displayed.
+- Check to see if there are any error messages.

-- Checking to be sure that you have not overlooked any of the common sources of problems listed below.
+- Check the common sources of problems listed below.

 Common Sources of Problems